android10/android-trinity/README.md

 - The tool chosen here is [Jacoco](https://github.com/jacoco/jacoco) due to its nature and popularity in the community.
  - The gradlew task and its configuration could be found inside [`quality.gradle.kts`](https://github.com/android10/android-trinity/blob/main/buildSrc/src/main/kotlin/scripts/quality.gradle.kts) file.

-## How to Contribute

-Nothing is set in stone here and things can change and evolve based on the community work and requirements.
-So if you want to contribute, feel free to open an [issue](https://github.com/android10/android-trinity/issues) and label it properly: **Bug**, **Enhancement**, etc.. or send a [PR](https://github.com/android10/android-trinity/pulls).
-Please both with a good descriptions of the intention, in order to facilitate review

 ## TODO List

 - [ ] Gradle Tasks for Publishing to Google Play: [App Bundles](https://developer.android.com/guide/app-bundle).